Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-post-must-not-use-original-url-as-final-state.md](./lro-post-must-not-use-original-url-as-final-state.md) for details.

+### ProvisioningStateSpecified

+This is a rule introduced to validate if a LRO PUT and PATCH operations response schema has "ProvisioningState" property specified.

+Please refer to [lro-provisioning-state-specified.md](./lro-provisioning-state-specified.md) for details.

 ### LROStatusCodesReturnTypeSchema

 The '200'/'201' responses of the long running operation must have a schema definition.